 But it is hard to see this as anything but subterfuge.
 There is a reason why no effective verbal alternative to the painfully tendentious “selection” has taken hold.
 The idea of a selecting power is deeply rooted and seemingly ineradicable from the modern biologist’s thinking about evolution.
 Yes, we can redefine the “metaphorical” selecting agent as a process.
 But if we then say that the process inevitably yields exactly the results previously ascribed to the intelligent agent — yields what can be viewed as the policing, targeting, sculpting, and creating of organisms and their features — we are not getting rid of the agent.
 We are merely giving it a different name.

-It would be well for all evolutionists to cheerfully admit what I am quite sure even Coyne believes — that nature, in their conception, just happens to work in such a way that it is in fact a kind of agent, accomplishing exactly the kinds of things agents accomplish.
+It would be well for all evolutionists to acknowledge what I am quite sure even Coyne believes — that nature, in their conception, just happens to work in such a way that it is in fact a kind of agent, accomplishing exactly the kinds of things agents accomplish.
 Nature is, in Richard Dawkins’ terminology, like a watchmaker.

 This admission, when made fully explicit, might reasonably lead to a reflection upon the true sources of the imagined evolutionary agency — a reflection beginning with an acknowledgment of the empirically empty nature of the familiar logical formulations of natural selection.
 And this in turn could prompt a valuable inquiry: where do we see an actual play of agency, as material accomplishment, other than in the lives of organisms?
-Is there anything beside this accomplishment — this infinitely varied play of well-directed life narratives I have tried to touch upon in the first half of the book — to give empirical substance to our evolutionary theory?
+Is there anything beside this accomplishment — this infinitely varied play of well-directed life narratives I have tried to touch upon in the first half of the book — to give empirical substance to evolutionary theory?

 But do not underestimate the difficulty of coming around to such fundamental questions.
 Regarding the “syllogistic core” of natural selection, Gould wrote that “nearly all textbooks and college courses present the ‘bare bones’ of natural selection in this fashion (I have done so in more than 30 years of teaching).”
 After suggesting that this presentation “does not permit a teacher to go beyond the simplest elucidation of selection as a genuine force that can produce adaptive change in a population”, he goes on to say: “In other words, the syllogistic core only guarantees that selection can work … [it] can only rebut charges of hokum or incoherence at the foundation” (Gould 2002, p.
 126n; emphasis added).